SAP-samples/teched2022-DA160/README.md

 ## Pre-Requisites

-Google Chrome, access to this GitHub repository and access to a guided experience trial system of SAP Data Warehouse Cloud.
+Google Chrome, access to this GitHub repository and access to a guided experience trial system of SAP Data Warehouse Cloud, or another system at your disposal.
 You will also need a set of files for these exercises.

 Download the ZIP-file from the GitHub site: :arrow_right: [DA160_Resources.zip](DA160_Resources.zip)